ljh2001uw/BIS412DataChallenge/README.md

 The challenge is to create a dashboard that visualizes the most common types of car accidents in Seattle and where they occur.
 Our goal is to design an accessible platform that represents useful information that aims to show attributes of various collisions occurring in the city of Seattle.
 This information will hopefully help auto engineers make safety adjustments, policymakers adjust traffic safety precautions, and overall public awareness of the leading factors of car crashes.

+Tasks to address for our challenge:
+- Display comparisons over successive years to show the leading variables in car accidents.
+- Provide a geographical map of where accidents frequently occur.
+- Show comparisons of accidents that occur during daylight and night.
+- Display accident variables that are most common by month.

 ## Proposed Plan
 First Week:
 - Importing data to clean and process by removing unneeded information.